-67. Custody of books and securities
+66. Custody of books and securities

-- (1) Subject to subrule (2), the books and any securities of the Association must be kept in the control of the General Manager.
-General Manager - (2) The financial records and, as applicable, the financial statements or financial reports of the Association must be kept in the General Manager's custody or under the General Manager's control. - (3) Subrules (1) and (2) have effect except as otherwise decided by the board. - (4) The books of the Association must be retained for at least 7 years.
+- (1) Subject to subrule (2), the books and any securities of the Association must be kept in the secretary's custody or under the secretary's control. - (2) The financial records and, as applicable, the financial statements or financial reports of the Association must be kept in the treasurer's custody or under the treasurer's control. - (3) Subrules (1) and (2) have effect except as otherwise decided by the Board. - (4) The books of the Association must be retained for at least 7 years.

-68. Record of office holders
+67. Record of office holders

-The record of board members and other persons authorised to act on behalf of the Association that is required to be maintained under section 58(2) of the Act must be kept in the control of the General Manager.
+The record of Board members and other persons authorised to act on behalf of the Association that is required to be maintained under section 58(2) of the Act must be kept in the secretary's custody or under the secretary's control.

-69. Inspection of records and documents
+68. Inspection of records and documents

-- (1) Subrule (2) applies to a member who wants to inspect - (a) the register of members under section 54(1) of the Act; or - (b) the record of the names and addresses of board members, and other persons authorised to act on behalf of the Association, under section 58(3) of the Act; or - (c) any other record or document of the association. - (2) The member must contact the General Manager to make the necessary arrangements for the inspection. - (3) The inspection must be free of charge. - (4) If the member wants to inspect a document that records the minutes of a board meeting, the right to inspect that document is subject to any decision the board has made about minutes of board meetings generally, or the minutes of a specific board meeting, being available for inspection by members. - (5) The member may make a copy of or take an extract from a record or document referred to in subrule (1)(c) but does not have a right to remove the record or document for that purpose. - (6) The member must not use or disclose information in a record or document referred to in subrule (1)(c) except for a purpose - (a) that is directly connected with the affairs of the Association; or
+- (1) Subrule (2) applies to a member who wants to inspect - (a) the register of members under section 54(1) of the Act; or - (b) the record of the names and addresses of Board members, and other persons authorised to act on behalf of the Association, under section 58(3) of the Act; or - (c) any other record or document of the association. - (2) The member must contact the secretary to make the necessary arrangements for the inspection. - (3) The inspection must be free of charge. - (4) If the member wants to inspect a document that records the minutes of a Board meeting, the right to inspect that document is subject to any decision the Board has made about minutes of Board meetings generally, or the minutes of a specific Board meeting, being available for inspection by members.

-(b) that is related to complying with a requirement of the Act.
+- (5) The member may make a copy of or take an extract from a record or document referred to in subrule (1)(c) but does not have a right to remove the record or document for that purpose. - (6) The member must not use or disclose information in a record or document referred to in subrule (1)(c) except for a purpose - (a) that is directly connected with the affairs of the Association; or - (b) that is related to complying with a requirement of the Act.

-70. Publication by board members of statements about Association business prohibited
+69. Publication by Board members of statements about Association business prohibited

-A board member must not publish, or cause to be published, any statement about the business conducted by the Association at a general meeting or board meeting unless -
+A Board member must not publish, or cause to be published, any statement about the business conducted by the Association at a general meeting or Board meeting unless -

-- (a) the board member has been authorised to do so at a board meeting; and - (b) the authority given to the board member has been recorded in the minutes of the board meeting at which it was given.
+- (a) the Board member has been authorised to do so at a Board meeting; and - (b) the authority given to the Board member has been recorded in the minutes of the Board meeting at which it was given.

-71. Distribution of surplus property on cancellation of incorporation or winding up surplus property, in relation to the Association, means property remaining after satisfaction of -
+70. Distribution of surplus property on cancellation of incorporation or winding up surplus property, in relation to the Association, means property remaining after satisfaction of -

-- (a) the debts and liabilities of the Association; and - (b) the costs, charges and expenses of winding up or cancelling the incorporation of the Association, but does not include books relating to the management of the Association.
+- (a) the debts and liabilities of the Association; and - (b) the costs, charges and expenses of winding up or cancelling the incorporation of the Association.

+but does not include books relating to the management of the Association.